Dog Pees When Excited? Stop in 5 Easy Steps!

 How to Stop Excitement Peeing in Dogs

-- Reward calm behavior with treats and praise.
+- Reward calm behavior with treats and praise so your dog learns that staying relaxed gets them positive attention.

 “Well, how do I make these changes last?”